tgirke/GEN242-2021/content/en/tutorials/scrnaseq/scRNAseq.md

 [UMAP](https://cran.r-project.org/web/packages/umap/index.html)
 (McInnes, Healy, and Melville 2018).
-In addition, some packages such as Bioconductor’s [scater](https://bioconductor.org/packages/release/bioc/vignettes/scater/inst/doc/overview.html) package provide access to a wide range of embedding methods that can be conveniently and uniformly applied to Bioconductor’s S4 object class called [`SingleCellExperiment`](https://bioconductor.org/packages/3.12/bioc/html/SingleCellExperiment.html) for handling scRNA-Seq data (Senabouth et al. 2019; Amezquita et al. 2020).
+In addition, some packages such as Bioconductor’s [scater](https://bioconductor.org/packages/release/bioc/vignettes/scater/inst/doc/overview.html) package provide in a single environment access to a wide range of embedding methods that can be conveniently and uniformly applied to Bioconductor’s S4 object class called [`SingleCellExperiment`](https://bioconductor.org/packages/3.12/bioc/html/SingleCellExperiment.html) for handling scRNA-Seq data (Senabouth et al. 2019; Amezquita et al. 2020).
 The